Skip to main content

 WHAT IS THE DIFFERENCE BETWEEN A NUCHAL TRANSLUCENCY (NT) SCAN AND AN EARLY FETAL SCAN?

 On the other hand, the nuchal translucency (NT) scan was developed nearly 30 years ago (1992), during the early days of ultrasound technology.
 Revolutionary at the time, the NT scan measures the amount of fluid in the back of the fetal neck.
 Increased NT is a nonspecific marker for chromosomal, genetic, cardiac, and structural problems; however, increased NT is also not an uncommon feature in a normal pregnancy.
-Conversely, most babies born with other anomalies, may have normal readings of NT.
+Conversely, most babies born with other anomalies may have normal readings of NT.

-Currently, NT readings are being used by the NHS as a part of a combined screening to assess the chance for Down’s syndrome (Trisomy 21), and for trisomy 18 and 12.
+Currently, NT readings are being used by the NHS as a part of a combined screening to assess the chance for Down’s syndrome (T21), and for trisomy 18 and 12.
 The NT test can currently be done in any NHS Trust and is performed by specially trained sonographers, which have regular external audits.

 We use a NT thickness measurement of 3.5 mm as a cut-off for further referral of the mother to her healthcare provider.